Adroiti/docs-for-code-review-tools/checkstyle-MutableException.md

-Pattern: Ensure that exceptions are immutable
+Pattern: Exception class it not immutable

 Issue: -